tape-framework/doc/docs/Tutorial.md

 "Ergonomic API".
 These are equivalent to the ones in Re-Frame (or Tape - ending in *), except they take a symbol instead of a keyword in the first position of the vector.
 This symbol is IDE navigable ("jump to definition").
 The macros macroexpand to the standard API, thus have no runtime cost.
+Also added vaue: the handler existance is checked at compile time, and typos are avoided.

 ```clojure
 (v/dispatch [posts.c/index])                ;; => (rf/dispatch [::posts.c/index])